Print3M/print3m.github.io/_notes/windows/net/rt/persistence.md

 - Privileged AD services accounts

 It is not just the DCs that can initiate DC Synchronization.
 Accounts such as those belonging to the _Domain Admins_ groups can also do it for legitimate purposes such as creating a new domain controller.
 If our account has permission to perform DC Synchronization, we can stage a DC Sync attack to harvest credentials from a DC.

+> **NOTE**: To perform this attack Domain Admin privileges are not required!
+A user needs to have _Replication_ rights and that's enough.

 ```powershell
 .\mimikatz.exe